PyLops/pylops-mpi/joss/paper.md

 processing, geophysics, signal processing, and remote sensing.
 This paper presents PyLops-MPI, an extension of PyLops designed for distributed and parallel processing of large-scale challenges.
 PyLops-MPI facilitates forward and adjoint matrix-vector products, as well as inversion solvers, in a distributed framework.
-By using the Message Passing Interface (MPI), this framework effectively utilizes the computational power of multiple nodes or processors, enabling efficient solutions to large and complex inversion tasks in a parallelized manner.
+By using the Message Passing Interface (MPI), this framework effectively utilizes the computational power of multiple nodes or ranks, enabling efficient solutions to large and complex inversion tasks in a parallelized manner.

 # Statement of need